zBlueex/Kawaii/README.md

 The malware password in the zip is: **"kawaii"**.

 The password for the beginning of phase 3 and the end of phase 2 is: **"cute"** [what I meant](https://github.com/ItzMoon931/Kawaii/Assets/Fase3Password.png).
+# FAQ (Frequently Asked Questions)

+---

+### 1. What happens if I run this on a real PC?
+It may run, but you'll get **4 warnings** before it activates.
+If you ignore all the warnings, say goodbye to your computer.

+---

+### 2. I’m trying to extract the malware from the ZIP, but it’s password-protected, what’s the password?
+The password for the ZIP file containing the malware is: **`kawaii`** in fact, if you [click](https://github.com/ItzMoon931/Kawaii/edit/main/README.md#passwords-) here was the password :D

+---

+### 3. I’m having trouble running it, what should I do?
+Open an "issue" in the [Kawaii repository](https://github.com/ItzMoon931/Kawaii) and describe your issue in detail.
+If possible, attach images or videos as proof to help with the resolution.

+---

+### 4. How can I avoid something bad happening with this malware?
+Simply **don’t run it**.
+Be smart.

+---

+### 5. Can this malware spread to other computers over a network or something similar?
+No, this malware was not designed to:
+- Spread to other computers or over the network.
+- Affect your main machine (as long as you run it on a virtual machine).
+- Steal information, manipulate the clipboard, or perform malicious actions.

+Its purpose is purely **recreational and educational**.

+---

+### 6. Is there anything else I should know before running this malware?
+Yes, if you change the date in Windows to **October 11** (any year), a special payload will activate.
+# Test Video 📸

+#### There is no video of Kawaii